 If you want to know what other requirements have been put forth by ISO 27001:2022 Annex A, you can download the full control list here:

-Moving forward with information classification
+Moving forward with a data classification policy

 Data classification forms an important part of a company’s data governance process.
 According to George Firican, Director of Data Governance, University of British Columbia, classification mitigates risks, enables governance and compliance, improves business efficiency, and makes it easier to analyze information.